Free informative visit

 Stages of IVF

-Eggs are inseminated a few hours later using the most suitable technique:
+Mature oocytes are inseminated a few hours later (4-6 hours post-puncture), using the most suitable technique:

 In Vitro Fertilization

 Mature eggs are placed with sperm so fertilization can occur naturally.
-This is used when the semen quality is good.
-Between 40,000 and 80,000 sperm are used per egg.
+This is used when the semen quality is good and there is no previous cycle with a fertilization failure.

 Intracytoplasmic Sperm Injection (ICSI)